 “They eat flies so well,” said Richard Schmidt, co-owner of Chandeleur Outfitters in Biloxi.
 “It’s such a visible sport and has all of the aspects of bonefishing, but they’ll forgive mistakes a little more and they’re so accessible.”

 “Maybe they’re the workingman’s bonefish.
 They’re not going to take you into your backing like a bonefish will, but then you’re not going to catch a 35-pound bonefish, either.”

-“Fly Fishing America” host Chad Foster, a native of nearby southern Louisiana, experienced the big bull reds of the Mississippi coastline last fall.
+“Fly Fishing America” host Chad Foster, a native of nearby southern Louisiana, has experienced the big bull reds of the Mississippi coastline in the fall.

 Not once, but twice, during the filming of this week’s ESPN2 episode of “Fly Fishing America,” Foster hooked and lost the redfish of a lifetime on a fly rod, two reds well in excess of 30 pounds.

 Despite those disappointments, Foster went on to land a number of other hefty redfish on the fly and counts himself among the species’ biggest fans.

 “For the flyfisherman, this is an incredible opportunity to sightcast to fish and to fight a fish that pound for pound is among the hardest-fighting fish in the world” Foster said.